 The product, which cost $500 million to introduce, fell short of plans and was revamped and introduced again in 2010.
 By the end of last year, the on-demand software attracted more than 1,000 clients, still far less than SAP’s initial targets.

 Companies are turning to cloud computing as a secure way to outsource data centers and reduce the need for pricey servers and other hardware.
-Forrester Research Inc. (FORR) last year estimated that the software-as-a-service market will grow to $133 billion by 2020 from $21 billion last year.
+Forrester Research Inc. (FORR:US) last year estimated that the software-as-a-service market will grow to $133 billion by 2020 from $21 billion last year.

 SAP’s confidence in SuccessFactors, which specializes in software used to manage employee performance, made it pay a 54 percent premium to SuccessFactors’s share price in December.
 SAP Co-Chief Executive Officer Bill McDermott called SuccessFactors the “crown jewel” in the industry and Dalgaard, a 44-year-old Danish-born executive who speaks eight languages, “the best cloud executive in the world.”